bokeh/bokeh-django/README.md

 # bokeh-django
 Support for running Bokeh apps with Django

+The purpose of this fork is to facilitate the transition to the channels4 (Daphne) version, while incorporating minor customizations.
+It functions as a temporary personal solution, with full credit attributed to the original source.

 ## Introduction
 Both Bokeh and Django are web frameworks that can be used independently to build and host web applications.
 They each have their own strengths and the purpose of the ``bokeh_django`` package is to integrate these two frameworks so their strengths can be used together.